Will You Be Left Out?

 In a recent article about Project Mystic posted on CRN, Kevin McLaughlin, dives into what his sources say are the good and bad side of working with VMware as a partner.
 But as I see it, Project Mystic isn’t anything new because Google and Amazon have been building converged infrastructure hardware for years in their clouds.
 Or did you not read my last post on white box servers?

-If your like me then you follow the news on VMware partnerships and wonder, right?
+If you’re like me then you follow the news on VMware partnerships and wonder, right?
 For example, I am still waiting for the news to break about what VMware is doing with OpenStack.
 I’m just speculating but I know for the Linux and KVM crowd it won’t be good news once the cat is out of the bag.
 But that’s a different topic and yet not so different to the news about Project Mystic.

-Just asking but could you not pick a more obvious name to try and generate interest?
+Just asking but could you do not pick a more obvious name to try and generate interest?
 I’m sure over the next few months we’ll hear a lot about what this new converged infrastructure appliance will do…

 …but let me try and guess: